 Fair Evaluation of Employees

-In order to be a stronger corporate group in Japan and overseas, Shiseido Group has established its global personnel affairs policy, thereby defining rules and guidelines regarding various aspects such as evaluations and work conditions as a personnel affairs policy measures.
+In order to be a stronger corporate group in Japan and overseas, Shiseido Group has established its global personnel affairs policy, thereby defining rules and guidelines regarding various aspects such as evaluations and work conditions as personnel affairs measures.

-Rules refer to globally unified standards that should be followed throughout the Shiseido Group and personnel affairs measures are developed according to this policy.
+Rules refer to globally unified standards that should be followed throughout the Shiseido Group, and personnel affairs measures are developed according to this policy.

 Rules for Evaluation and Work Conditions